 Tracking prevention is also enabled by default, shielding your browsing habits from trackers.
 There are 3 levels of protection, Basic, Balanced, and Strict with “Balanced” being set by default.
 It blocks trackers from sites you haven’t visited, as well as harmful trackers which is a level of security that will be sufficient for most users.

-Regarding privacy, its behaviour is similar to Chrome’s.
+Regarding privacy, its behavior is similar to Chrome’s.
 Because it is designed to help you browse, search, and shop online it stores specific data on your device, like cookies and browsing history and uses this information to personalize your browsing experience.

-In the world of browsers we are fortunate to be spoilt for choice.
+In the world of browsers, we are fortunate to be spoilt for choice.
 If privacy and security are of utmost importance to you then using a browser like Tor or Brave may be the way to go.
 If you’re fairly relaxed about your browsing habits being used to tailor your browsing experience in return for the benefits offered by using a more mainstream browser then Chrome might be the best bet.
 The choice is down to you!